-- An interest in caring for diverse and underserved rural populations - An open mind to experiencing new learning opportunities - An understanding of common medical conditions that are specific to their patient population - An understanding of the barriers to healthcare access in rural communities - Promotion of multidisciplinary approach to improve health - Arrive on-time and be prepared for the clinical day - Confirm best communication with preceptors, i.e., cell phone, email, etc. - Communicate with preceptors and fellowship director if schedule adjustments need to be made - Be aware of and communicate clinical deficiencies and needs to program directors, preceptors, and grant team. - Be proactive to seek out experiences that address specific deficiencies in clinical skills, practice management, and leadership - Participate in safe, effective and compassionate patient care under supervision commensurate with the level of fellows' advancement and responsibility - Complete charting and send to preceptor for sign-off before end of day - Be responsible for prompt completion of required evaluations as outlined in the evaluation schedule - Participate actively (and with camera on, if possible) at weekly didactic sessions and biweekly well-being sessions - Participate actively in skills workshops - Attend quarterly meetings with the UW Premera RNHI grant team
+- An interest in caring for diverse and underserved rural populations - An open mind to experiencing new learning opportunities - An understanding of common medical conditions that are specific to their patient population - An understanding of the barriers to healthcare access in rural communities - Promotion of multidisciplinary approach to improve health - Arrive on-time and be prepared for the clinical day - Confirm best communication with preceptors, i.e., cell phone, email, etc. - Communicate with preceptors and fellowship director if schedule adjustments need to be made - Be aware of and communicate clinical deficiencies and needs to program directors, preceptors, and grant team. - Be proactive to seek out experiences that address specific deficiencies in clinical skills, practice management, and leadership - Participate in safe, effective and compassionate patient care under supervision commensurate with the level of fellows' advancement and responsibility - Complete charting and send to preceptor for sign-off before end of day - Be responsible for prompt completion of required evaluations as outlined in the evaluation schedule - Participate actively (and with camera on, if possible) at weekly didactic sessions and biweekly well-being sessions; watch recorded didactic sessions if you miss a live session - Participate actively in skills workshops - Participate in journaling activities - Attend quarterly meetings with the UW Premera RNHI grant team